namphantech/eye-break-app/FUNCTIONALITY.md

-# Eye Break Reminder App - Functionality Documentation
+# RestEyes Reminder App - Functionality Documentation

 ## Overview
 The Eye Break Reminder App is a web application designed to help users maintain healthy eye habits by taking regular breaks from screen time.
 The app combines a Pomodoro-style timer with health-conscious reminders to encourage users to rest their eyes periodically throughout the day.

 ## Core Features